Davd96/movies-manager/README.md

 # Movie Manager
-Simple application with angularjs, in charge of managing favorite movies using local storage.
+Simple application made with angularjs, in charge of managing favorite movies using local storage.

 ## Prerequisites